-John Michel, in his twentieth year as cello professor at Central Washington University, enjoys his eclectic career as a soloist, chamber musician and teacher.
+John Michel, in his twenty-seventh year as cello professor at Central Washington University, enjoys his eclectic career as a soloist, chamber musician and teacher.

-In addition to regular solo recitals, he has performed the Shostakovich #1, Dvorak, Elgar, Haydn D & C, Tchaikovsky Rococo, Maria Newman, Saint Saëns, Vivaldi E minor, Brahms Double and Beethoven Triple Concertos with various orchestras.
-More recent appearances were with R. Joseph Scott and the Sammamish Symphony, Ryan Heller and the Southwest Washington Orchestra, Paul-Elliot Cobbs and the Everett Symphony, and Nik Caoile and the Central Washington University Symphony.
+In addition to regular solo recitals, he has performed Don Quixote, Shostakovich #1, Dvorak, Herbert, Elgar, Haydn D & C, Tchaikovsky Rococo, Maria Newman, Saint Saëns and Vivaldi E minor concertos.
+With his wife Carrie Rehkopf he has performed the Brahms Double and Beethoven Triple Concertos.
+More recent collaborations were with Lawrence Golan and the Yakima Symphony; David Walton and the Rainier Symphony; R. Joseph Scott and the Sammamish Symphony; Ryan Heller and the Southwest Washington Orchestra; and Paul Elliott-Cobbs and the Everett Symphony.

 In double series concerts, Mr. Michel has performed all of the six Bach Cello Suites for memory, and regularly appears in the Seattle Bach Suite Marathon.

-In 2001, he was one of seven guest artists featured at the First Kobe International Cello Festival in Japan.
-In addition to a solo recital and masterclass, he performed in grand cello choir concert with 750 other cellists from around the world.
+In 2001, he was one of seven guest artists featured at the First Kobe International Cello Festival in Japan where he gave a solo recital and masterclass, as well as performed in the Grand Cello Concert with 750 other cellists from around the world.
+In 2015 he returned to Gumi, Japan for the 1000 Cellists Concert with five students.
 At the World Cello Congress III, he premiered the new Solo Cello Sonata “Othmar” by composer Maria Newman.
 He has published recordings onto CD and for digital distribution including the Dvorak Cello Concerto, Shostakovich Cello Concert #1, Bach Suites G & C, Maria Newman Solo Sonata and numerous live recordings.

 Mr. Michel is a member of the Kairos String Quartet, which holds an endowed professorship as the resident ensemble of Central Washington University.
-For the past fourteen years the Kairos Quartet has been regularly performing and teaching throughout the Northwest.
+For the past twenty years the Kairos Quartet has been regularly performing and teaching throughout the Northwest.
 Their last east coast tour included concerts in Virginia, Maryland and Pennsylvania and a live appearance on Philadelphia’s WFLN radio.
-The Kairos Quartet has recorded the "Birthday of the Infanta&q
+The Kairos Quartet has recorded the "Birthday of the Infanta" CD featuring works of Kairos violinist Maria Newman on the Raptoria Caam label.
+On occasion he substitutes in the cello section of the Seattle Symphony Orchestra.

 He is the founder and former director of the Internet Cello Society, a cyber-community of cellists, that shares the knowledge and joy of cello playing with enthusiasts from around the globe.
-Currently the 12000 ICS members represent 84 different countries.
+At one point, 20,000 ICS members represented 84 different countries.
+He also serves on the board of the New Directions Cello Association.
+Regionally, he hosts the Central Cello Celebration, a special gathering of cellists from across the Northwest, in Octobers of even-numbered years.

 His formal training includes Bachelor and Master degrees from the University of Michigan and the New England Conservatory.
 Bernard Greenhouse of the Beaux Arts Trio, Jeffrey Solow, Stefan Popov, Ned Johnson, John Lenz and Susan Ladley were his main teachers.

-He is married to Kairos violinist Carrie Rehkopf, and father of three active, younger boys.
+He is married to Kairos Quartet violinist Carrie Rehkopf, and father of three active young men.
+He enjoys tennis and strategy games including online chess.

 Vist JohnMichel.com for even more information!